Why I Like It: The Double Breasted Blazer

 I go through these phases that my friend Rosie calls peanut butter syndrome: I love a garment so much that I refuse to take it off until I can’t look at it anymore.
 She calls it peanut butter syndrome because it’s kind of like sticking a spoon into a jar of PB and eating and eating and eating and eating until inevitably, your body revolts and you’re forced to throw up.

-Then in 2011 I walked into Brooks Brothers, located a size 14 wool jacket for boys, draped it over my shoulders and have been annoying figure-flatterers with my concealed upper body ever since.
+Then in 2011 I walked into Brooks Brothers, located a size 14 wool jacket for boys, draped it over my shoulders and have been annoying figure-flatterers with my concealed upper body since.

-From an aesthetic point of view, I appreciate their boxiness.
+Aesthetically, I appreciate their boxiness.
 The jacket falls nicely over a woman’s body when it isn’t buttoned, revealing a slight sliver of her shape but masking the greater portion of it.
 Some are short but most are long, covering an ass completely, which I stand behind.
 I also enjoy the jacket-to-body ratio of negative space as only evidenced from a profile angle.

 Intrinsically, I like the idea of wearing a garment that has, until recently, been male-centric but currently appeals almost exclusively to women.
-(When I asked my partner-in-sex why he didn’t wear double breasted jackets, he threw back his head like he was an evil oligarch and I had just suggested that he give socialism a chance.)

 So whatever, if men don’t want it — consider the double breasted blazer now our thing.
 We’ll take that jar of peanut butter, too.